aws-samples/amazon-sagemaker-secure-mlops/README.md

 Same as Step 1 from **Two-step deployment via CloudFormation**

 #### Step 2: Deploy a Data Science environment via AWS Service Catalog
 After the base infrastructure is provisioned, data scientists and other users must assume the DS Administrator IAM role (`AssumeDSAdministratorRole`) via link in the CloudFormation output.
-In this role, the users can browse the AWS Service Catalog and then provision a secure SageMaker Studio environment.
+In this role, the users can browse the AWS Service Catalog and then provision a secure Studio environment.

 First, print the output from the stack deployment in Step 1:
 ```bash